Põhjala Art & Design Market

 "In my dreams, Põhjala Market is a platform where creative individuals, artists, and passionate artisans can sell or showcase their creations.
 The vibe is cozy and charming, and the unique atmosphere of Põhjala Factory itself adds to its character."

-From our discussion, I quickly visualized two playful yet distinct directions for the identity—one that reflected the current essence of Põhjala, and another that emphasized the factory’s unique, historical ambiance.
+From our discussion, I quickly visualized two playful yet distinct directions for the identity - one that reflected the current essence of Põhjala, and another that emphasized the factory’s unique, historical ambiance.
 Ultimately, in collaboration with the client, we decided to build on the first concept, incorporating industrial heritage elements to enhance its character.
 With this foundation set, I began refining the identity.

-THE IDENTITY
+THE FINAL IDENTITY

 The final visual identity merges artistic creativity with design precision, featuring vibrant colors and dynamic shapes balanced by structured elements.
 The logo embodies this blend while referencing the factory’s history through its iconic arched hangars, resulting in a bold yet authentic aesthetic that connects past and present.